coneco-lab/brainstim-multimodal/README.md

 As explained in class, students that attend the Brain Stimulation & Multimodal Electrophysiological Recording course have two options:

 1. **Option A:** Take an oral exam about the whole program (Miniussi's and Belardinelli's)
-2. **Option B:** For Miniussi's part, take an oral exam.
+2. **Option B:** For Miniussi's part, take a written test during the teaching term (as explained in class).
 For Belardinelli's part, attend the hands-on preprocessing activity described in this repository and carry out the related assignments.
 Assignments for the hands-on activity must be submitted at precise deadlines, as described above

 In both cases, the final grade will be the weighted average of the two grades (Miniussi's and Belardinelli's).